enjeck/enjeck.github.io/content/blog/distance-two-locations/index.md

 }
 ```

-Here's the function that does the distance calculation using coordinates (longitudes and latitudes).
+Here's the function to calculate the distance using coordinates (longitude and latitude):

 ```js
 // Function takes two objects, that contain coordinates to a starting and destination location.